This site is all about Chromebooks. So if you want to find out what Chromebooks (and Chromeboxes) are all about, you’ve come to the right place.

 - The first IBM ThinkPad laptop that I bought.

-We all buy lots of stuff over the years and if you think about it, you would probably be able to name quite a few of your favourite things too.
+We all buy lots of things over the years and if you think about it, you would probably be able to name quite a few of your favorite purchases too.

 Well… to my list above, I’m going to add a Samsung Chromebook as it falls fairly and squarely into one of my all-time top buys.